noyo-technologies/backend-coding-challenge/docs/extension_two.md

 # Extension Two: Insert and Merge addres segments

-There is an application that we need to sync segment data with.
-We need a new endpoint that will take in a list of segments for an employee and merge them into our existing list of segments.
+There is an external application that noyo syncs data with.
+They get segment data from the past that we need to inject.
+As such, we need a new endpoint that will take in a single segment for an employee and merge it into our existing list of segments.

 1. Incoming segments all have end dates.
-2. Incoming segment do not overlap each other
-3. Incoming segment that overlap existing segments win, meaning you must update the start and end dates of each segment as necessary.
+2. Incoming segment wins in an overlap scenario, meaning you must update the start and end dates of any existing segment as necessary.